 It is because of its splendid culture that China has been able to endure in the long course of history.
 Starting a China culture tour will help you learn more about China.

 Here, we have listed 10 cultural places in China where you can learn about Chinese kung fu, colorful minority cultures, and Chinese porcelain, among other things.

 1. Beijing (Tai Chi, Chinese Calligraphy, Beijing Opera)

 Beijing is a cultural hub with its own opera and housing styles, and it has retained its cultural roots.
 You can have many cultural experiences, which will give you an insight into Chinese culture.

 Visit the Temple of Confucius to learn about Confucius's principles, which shaped Chinese tradition and beliefs.

-Learn tai chi, and feel its traditional Chinese medicine benefits, with local people in the Temple of Heaven park, where emperors worshiped heaven and prayed for good harvests.
+Learn tai chi, which relates to a traditional Chinese health science, with local people in the Temple of Heaven, where emperors worshiped heaven and prayed for good harvests.

 Take a rickshaw ride in the hutongs to learn about the lifestyles of Beijingers.
 There, you can also visit a local family and learn Chinese calligraphy.
 Watch a Beijing opera performance, which is regarded as one of China's cultural treasures, in Liyuan Theater.